197usman/Creating-Visualization-With-R/README.md

 # Creating-Visualization-With-R
-In this repository I created the visualization in R.
+In this repository, I created the visualization in R.